Check-In & Packet Pick-Up

 Planned Foods at Aid Stations

-All aid stations will have ice and Gu Energy products
+All aid stations will have ice and Gu Energy products.

 Walker Creek: Candy, chips, coke, cookies, ginger ale, grapes, oranges, PBJ, pineapple, sprite